joshjackthomson31/MyContacts/frontend/README.md

 The ContactDetailModal.jsx file contains a modal popup component for viewing detailed information about a single contact.
 It fetches fresh data from the API using the getOne function and displays the contact ID, creation date, and last updated date.

+The ConfirmDialog.jsx file contains a reusable confirmation dialog component.
+It displays a modal overlay with customizable title, message, and button text.
+It supports both danger (red) and primary (blue) button styles.
+Used for confirming destructive actions like delete and logout.

 ### Pages Directory

 The src/pages folder contains full-page components.